Jelly-RDF/jelly-rdf.github.io/docs/performance.md

 All benchmarks presented here were performed using the [RiverBench benchmark suite, version 2.1.0](https://w3id.org/riverbench/v/2.1.0).
 Out of the 13 used datasets (all datasets available in RiverBench 2.1.0), 1 used RDF-star, and 3 included RDF quads/datasets.
 You can find the links to the specific used RiverBench profiles and tasks in the results below.

-The benchmarks were executed using [this code (Apache 2.0)](https://github.com/Jelly-RDF/jvm-benchmarks/tree/88d936a87d0dcd9f7fb5f3dc98af7d4c270711e9) in a JVM with options: `-Xms1G -Xmx32G`.
+The benchmarks were executed using [this code (Apache 2.0 license)](https://github.com/Jelly-RDF/jvm-benchmarks/tree/b3cd58b437292080d84fa91a92da2cf4b701f0aa) in a JVM with options: `-Xms1G -Xmx32G`.
 The large heap size was necessary to fit the benchmark data in memory, making the benchmark independent of disk I/O.

 Hardware: AMD Ryzen 9 7900 (12-core, 24-thread, 5.0 GHz); 64 GB RAM (DDR5 5600 MT/s).
 The disk was not used during the benchmarks (all data was in memory).
 The throughput benchmarks are single-threaded, but the JVM was allowed to use all available cores for garbage collection, JIT compilation, and other tasks.

-Software: Linux kernel 6.8.12, Oracle GraalVM 22.0.2+9, Apache Jena 5.0.0, [Jelly-JVM]({{ jvm_link() }}) 0.14.2 (equivalent to Jelly-JVM 1.0.0).
+Software: Linux kernel 6.10.11, Oracle GraalVM 23.0.1+11.1, Apache Jena 5.2.0, [Jelly-JVM]({{ jvm_link() }}) 2.2.1.

 ### Tested methods

-- W3C RDF/XML (Apache Jena 5.0.0, `RDFXML_PLAIN`)
+- W3C RDF/XML (Apache Jena 5.2.0, `RDFXML_PLAIN`)
-- W3C N-Triples / N-Quads (Apache Jena 5.0.0, `NTRIPLES` and `NQUADS`)
+- W3C N-Triples / N-Quads (Apache Jena 5.2.0, `NTRIPLES` and `NQUADS`)
-- W3C JSON-LD (Apache Jena 5.0.0, `JSONLD_PLAIN`)
+- W3C JSON-LD (Apache Jena 5.2.0, `JSONLD_PLAIN`)
-- W3C Turtle / TriG (Apache Jena 5.0.0)
+- W3C Turtle / TriG (Apache Jena 5.2.0)
     - In grouped streaming, the default (`TURTLE_PRETTY` and `TRIG_PRETTY`) Turtle/TriG variant was used.
     - In flat streaming, the `TURTLE_BLOCKS` and `TRIG_BLOCKS` variant was used.
 See [Jena's documentation on streaming writers for more details](https://jena.apache.org/documentation/io/streaming-io.html).
-- [Jena's RDF binary](https://jena.apache.org/documentation/io/rdf-binary.html) Protobuf format (Apache Jena 5.0.0, `RDF_PROTO`)
+- [Jena's RDF binary](https://jena.apache.org/documentation/io/rdf-binary.html) Protobuf format (Apache Jena 5.2.0, `RDF_PROTO`)
-- [Jena's RDF binary](https://jena.apache.org/documentation/io/rdf-binary.html) Thrift format (Apache Jena 5.0.0, `RDF_THRIFT`)
+- [Jena's RDF binary](https://jena.apache.org/documentation/io/rdf-binary.html) Thrift format (Apache Jena 5.2.0, `RDF_THRIFT`)
-- Jelly (Jelly-JVM 0.14.2, "big" preset)
+- Jelly (Jelly-JVM 2.2.1, "big" preset)
     ```protobuf
     max_name_table_size = 4000;
     max_prefix_table_size = 150;
     max_datatype_table_size = 32;
     ```
-- Jelly without prefix compression (Jelly-JVM 0.14.2, "big" preset with prefix table disabled)
+- Jelly without prefix compression (Jelly-JVM 2.2.1, "big" preset with prefix table disabled)
     ```protobuf
     max_name_table_size = 4000;
     max_prefix_table_size = 0;  // Prefix table disabled